 This Movie Idioms ESL Activity helps students practice using different expressions and idioms from popular movies.
 It works best with adults, but younger learners could also enjoy it if they are above an intermediate level of proficiency.Kids, Adults

-Movie Idioms Speaking Activity Preparation:
+Movie Idioms ESL Activity Preparation:

 Do a search for “idioms in films” or “idioms in movies” to get some content to use.
 Alternatively, you may already have some movies or dramas in mind that have a lot of idioms.
 Finding a TV sitcom or a movie that your students are familiar with would be ideal for generating the most interest in the activity.

 Watch the clips closely and take note of the idioms that are used.
 It would help to type them out into a Word doc to print out for your students.

 You may also be able to pull some great idiom quotes from websites that specialize in that kind of niche.
 Do a Google search for “movie quotes” and scan down the lists to see if there is something that you could use.
 QuoDB is an excellent resource for finding dialog that is used in popular films.